eCook Meal

 MAKE THE SPICED PATTIES

-Place the mince and grated garlic in a bowl.
+Place the mince and grated Garlic in a bowl.
 Combine with the remaining Moroccan rub to taste and lightly season.
 Wet your hands slightly to prevent the mince from sticking to them and shape into 2 patties of about 2cm thick.
 Set aside until frying.

 BURGER BOWL BITS